-10 Wellness Habits to Add to Your Workday
+10 Wellness Habits to Bring Ease to Your Workday

 #1 Start Your Day With A Morning Routine

-If you work from home, it’s super easy to turn on your laptop right after you wake up to hit the grindstone running.
-But, this tends to turn out poorly: you might forget to eat breakfast, leaving you with less energy, and you don’t give your nervous system a chance to recalibrate from the spike of cortisol that woke you up in the first place.
-(Your circadian rhythm naturally uses cortisol, a stress hormone, to get rid of morning sleepiness —it comes down with time.)
+You can see how this cycle could become problematic — your nervous system hasn’t even had a chance to recalibrate from the spike of cortisol that woke you up in the first place.
 This means you’re probably starting work in a really stressed state when your cortisol levels are the highest.

-To top it off, you now associate waking up with instantly working, which can lead to major anxiety and feeling like your work owns your life.
-Not cool!
 The good news?
 It’s a simple fix!
 Use a morning routine to buffer between when you wake up and start working.
-Fill it with things like a healthy breakfast, journaling, listening to calming music, or going for a walk.
+Before you give your energy to anyone else, make your morning about you.
+Fill up your own cup with things like a healthy breakfast, journaling, listening to calming music, or going for a walk.
 A morning routine is seriously a small (but mighty way!) to turn your whole day around.

 #2 Have Something to Look Forward to After Work

 Oftentimes we can feel like we’re in the same, neverending rut: wake up, work, go to sleep.
 Repeat.
-It’s really important to break the cycle as often as you can by doing things that make you happy, too.
-For instance, try to have something to look forward to after work, like a workout class, having a drink with a friend, or exploring a new part of town.
-It can boost both your mood and productivity.
+It’s great to be a go-getter, but it’s really important to have a healthy work-life balance with activities outside of work that bring you joy.
+Try to set healthy boundaries and plan something to look forward to after work.
+This could be a workout class, dinner with a friend, or exploring a new part of town.
+It’s fun to have something to look forward to, and it can boost both your mood and productivity.
 Win!

 #3 Have a Dedicated Lunch Hour (or however long you have)

-It may seem like an efficient idea to eat lunch at your desk while responding to emails, but it can actually lower your productivity overall.
+How often have you scarfed your lunch down in between meetings without even enjoying a bite?
+It may seem like an efficient idea to eat lunch while driving or responding to emails, but it can actually lower your productivity overall.
 Distracted eating usually leads to either undereating or overeating since you’re not paying attention to your hunger cues.

 #4 Take a 5 Minute Meditation Break Each Day

-In today’s hustle culture society, we often think it’s better to push through the day and work as hard as possible.
+Despite what your boss, your co-worker, or our fast-paced society tells us, busy isn’t better.
+We often think it’s better to push through the day and work as hard as possible.
 But this isn’t a sustainable approach.
-You’ll be way more productive if you take regular breaks.
-And what better way to make the most of your breaks than with meditation?
-Browse the meditation category in the FitOn app for free meditations that are perfect for a mid-day work break.
+We challenge you to work smarter, not harder!
+One way to do that?
+Incorporating simple wellness habits for your workday like a 5-minute meditation.
+You’ll be way more productive if you take regular breaks, and we all have five minutes to spare.
+Browse the meditation category in the FitOn app for plenty of free, quick meditations that are perfect for a mid-day work break.

 #5 Repeat an Affirmation

 Wellness habits for your workday aren’t about going from super stressed to totally zen in 0.3 seconds.
 We often put a lot of pressure on ourselves to get it right and focus on how we “should” be feeling or how we “should” be taking care of ourselves.
 This only makes us more stressed with unrealistic expectations.
 Allow yourself to feel stressed.
-And when you’re ready, slowly direct your thoughts to something that feels even just a little bit better.
+Stress is a normal human emotion that we all experience.
+So if your day doesn’t go as planned, don’t get lost in a spiral of negative self-talk.
+Instead, slowly direct your thoughts to something that feels even just a little bit better.